DankPopNLocks/MOSRPG/README.md

 1. Submit pull requests
 2. Open issues
 3. Fork and customize
 4. Use for commercial projects as long as it is not a direct replicative of this source material (you must create your own game and do -not- sell this source!)
+Please credit https://github.com/DankPopNLocks/MOSRPG/ as the source, thank you!

 ---